CaptainXico/conway-2x-layer/README.md

 conway’s game of life but with 2 layers

 Every time the cells from both layers are parallel a BEAM APEARS!
+And at every beam, a note is sound

 LINK: https://captainxico.github.io/conway-2x-layer/